 The Iron Mountain area is located along Dewdney Trunk Road at the border between Maple Ridge and Mission.
 The ground here and along Wilson Avenue to Lougheed Highway has high concentrations on iron in the bedrock and soil which can interfere with cell phone reception.
-Many people living in this area still have to have landlines installed in their homes in order to have phone service.
+Many people living in this area still have to rely on landlines installed in their homes in order to have a reliable phone service.

 Painting Specifications: Medium: Acrylic paint & black ink Size: 11w x 14h-inches Surface: Illustration Board Completed: December 2019